We know that safe and effective fibromyalgia exercise is an

 Breath work is simply taking a few minutes to engage the breath.
 This also benefits the adrenals and thyroid before moving into greater intensity.
 Try doing the alternate nostril breathing technique, which is simply holding one nostril closed (with mouth closed) and breathing in and out through the other nostril.
 This helps to relax the body.

-4. Using 'RockTape' brand or other kinesiology tape around both tender point and trigger point areas of the body can help to increase oxygen flow around joints and muscles which aids in a better workout and can lessen pain after workouts.
+3. Using KT Tape or other kinesiology tape around both tender point and trigger point areas of the body can help to increase oxygen flow around joints and muscles which aids in a better workout and can lessen pain after workouts.

 (This can also be used anytime of day to help circulation and oxygen flow through it’s ability to gently lift the muscle from the skin….
 And it just feels good !!)